Maijizi/VBA/README.md

 # VBA
-Data analysis on stock data using Excel VBA
+Data analysis on stock data using Excel VBA。
-This assignment used VBA to do some basic data analysis and cell formatting.
+This assignment used VBA to do some basic data analysis and cell formatting with the use of for loops and functions such as sumif, countif, etc.
 The VBA script includes a single script that loops over all worksheets in a work file.

 Details of the assignment prompt can be found here: